Learn how to have the best possible Teams experience with Matt Wade’s Definitive Guide To Everyday Etiquette in Microsoft Teams. Download a copy here.

 These both result in poor adoption, a poor user experience, and a negative perception of the product.
 While Microsoft Teams—like anything else—isn’t perfect, there are a number of issues that can be avoided if it is implemented correctly.

-A lot of organisations ask for “best practices,” which is something quite difficult with a product that’s not even 3 years old and changes almost every week.
-The implementation and usage of Microsoft Teams is quite subjective, so I tend to focus more on “recommended practices” based on current experience.
+The implementation and usage of Microsoft Teams is quite subjective, so while I won’t dive deep into “best practices“, I’ll focus more on “recommended practices” based on current experience.
 Instead of taking the original author’s post apart (as many have already done), I thought I’d continue with the “horror” theme and call out bad practices that can lead to such horrific experiences.

 Outbreak (Uncontrolled Teams and Office 365 Groups Creation)